thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		}
 	}

-Note that a route object is expected to have instance, source and sink attributes.
+Note that a route object is expected to have instance, source, and sink attributes.

-Let's look at the route objects in the volume-playback class again:
+Let's consider the route objects in the volume-playback class again:

 .. code-block:: bash